 ‘Apparently, her hair has been prepared in the most fantastic way.
 She has long, long curls all over her head and as she moves they bounce around.
 It creates the illusion that she has snakes instead of hair.’

-‘Remember what was said?’
-John replied.
-‘It would be so easy in the morning for Pipa to accuse me of taking advantage of her and to a certain extent, it would be true.
-She is lonely and she has had a little too much to drink.
-However, the main reason I wanted to leave was to talk to you.’
+John replied somewhat testily.
+‘It is probably for the best.
+It would be so easy in the morning for Pipa to accuse me of taking advantage of her and, to a certain extent, it would have been true.
+She is lonely and she has had a little too much to drink.’